pravega/spark-connectors/documentation/src/docs/tutorial-1-writing-to-pravega.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-A simple Python Spark (PySpark) applications will consist of a single `.py` file.
+A simple Python Spark (PySpark) application will consist of a single `.py` file.
 Our first application will be [stream_generated_data_to_pravega.py](https://github.com/pravega/pravega-samples/blob/spark-connector-examples/spark-connector-examples/src/main/python/stream_generated_data_to_pravega.py) and it will continuously write a timestamp to a Pravega stream.

 ## Code Walkthrough